Suhairayousuf/Suhairayousuf/README.md

 As a team leader at **First Logic Meta Lab**, I have led successful projects like:
 - 🛒 **Watarain**: A feature-rich e-commerce app.
 - 📖 **3MS**: An all-in-one application for daily needs and accounts.
+- 🗨️ **QCTT**: A Communication in easy way application by using public profiles.
+- 🔄 **Pixelfinish**: A Data converting application used to convert images into digital format.

 When I'm not coding, you can find me exploring new tools, mentoring developers, or learnig something!